 Study of foundations, wall systems, floor systems and roof systems in residential, commercial and industrial design/construction.
 Produce structural drawings including foundation plans, wall and building sections, floor and roof framing plans, shop drawings and details; schedules, materials lists and specifications.
 Use of various software.
+May be repeated up to 3 credits.

-Restricted to: Community Colleges only.
-Prerequisite(s): DRFT 180 or DRFT 181.
+Prerequisite(s)/Corequisite(s): DRFT 180 or DRFT 181.
+Restricted to Community Colleges campuses only.